La Salle Green Hills: The Kundirana

 The school is also home to The Kundirana, which is a music ministry composed of about 8–15 high school students in their junior or senior year.
 The Kundirana name is a combination of 2 forms of traditional Filipino music the Kundiman, and the Harana.
 The LSGH Kundirana has performed several renowned concerts since its establishment in the 1970s.
 The Kundirana is the most famous high school singing group in the Philippines.
 Notable alumni include award-winning Filipino musical artists such as notable Lasallians Gary Valenciano, Ogie Alcasid, Randy Santiago, Dingdong Avanzado, Rannie Raymundo, Juan Miguel Salvador, Louie Ocampo, Mel Villena, Tats Faustino, Mikoy Morales, and several notable music industry personalities of the Philippines.

 The group performs several concerts aiming to raise funds to contribute to various Philippine charities such as the Bahay Pag-Asa, and several other charities spearheaded by the De La Salle Christian Brothers.

 The group celebrated its 40th anniversary in November 2011 with a grand reunion concert held at CCP led by Ogie Alcasid entitled: KUNDIRANA KWARENTA NA: the men, the music, the ministry featuring several alumni, and the then-current batch, Kundirana 2012.

 AirForce

 LSGH Airforce is the school's representatives for the field of Streetdance.
 Airforce consists of students from the LSGH High School, selected through tryouts.

 They reached and placed first in the finals of the Skechers Streetdance Battle Year 6 and Year 8.
-Airforce won championships in 2015, 2016, 2017 and 2018, in the National Dance Championship "Senior Mixed Hip Hop Division", becoming the first team to do so.
+Airforce won championships in 2015, 2016, 2017, 2018, 2019 and 2024, in the National Dance Championship "Senior Mixed Hip Hop Division", becoming the first team to do so.
+LSGH AirForce won the Championship at the Dance Supremacy 2024 Kings High School Division, and later triumphed another victory in the National Dance Championship 2024, competing in the "Senior Mixed Hip Hop Division" yet again.